-The NOTE_NLP table will encode all output of NLP on clinical notes.
+The NOTE\NLP table will encode all output of NLP on clinical notes.
 Each row represents a single extracted term from a note.

-Field Required Type Description note_nlp_id Yes Big Integer A unique identifier for each term extracted from a note. note_id Yes integer A foreign key to the Note table note the term was extracted from. section_concept_id No integer A foreign key to the predefined Concept in the Standardized Vocabularies representing the section of the extracted term. snippet No varchar(250) A small window of text surrounding the term. offset No varchar(50) Character offset of the extracted term in the input note. lexical variant Yes varchar(250) Raw text extracted from the NLP tool. note_nlp_concept_id No integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the normalized concept for the extracted term.
-Domain of the term is represented as part of the Concept table. note_nlp_source_concept_id no integer A foreign key to a Concept that refers to the code in the source vocabulary used by the NLP system nlp_system No varchar(250) Name and version of the NLP system that extracted the term.
-Useful for data provenance. nlp_date Yes date The date of the note processing.
-Useful for data provenance. nlp_date_time No datetime The date and time of the note processing.
-Useful for data provenance. term_exists No varchar(1) A summary modifier that signifies presence or absence of the term for a given patient.
-Useful for quick querying. term_temporal No varchar(50) An optional time modifier associated with the extracted term. (for now "past" or "present" only).
-Standardize it later.

-Field Required Type Description term_modifiers No varchar(2000) A compact description of all the modifiers of the specific term extracted by the NLP system. (e.g. "son has rash"? "negated=no,subject=family, certainty=undef,conditional=false,general=false")
+Field Required Type Description note_nlp_concept_id No integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the normalized concept for the extracted term.
+Domain of the term is represented as part of the Concept table note_nlp_source_concept_id No integer A foreign key to a Concept that refers to the code in the source vocabulary used by the NLP system nlp_system No $\operatorname{varchar}(250)$ Name and version of the NLP system that extracted the term.Useful for data provenance. nlp_date Yes date The date of the note processing.
+Useful for data provenance. $nlp_date_time$ No datetime The date and time of the note processing.
+Useful for data provenance. term_exists No $\operatorname{varchar}(1)$ A summary modifier that signifies presence or absence of the term for a given patient.
+Useful for quick querying. term_temporal No $\operatorname{varchar}(50)$ An optional time modifier associated with the extracted term. (for now "past" or "present" only).
+Standardize it later. term_modifiers No varchar(2000) A compact description of all the modifiers of the specific term extracted by the NLP system. (e.g. "son has rash" ? "negated=no,subject=family, certainty=undef,conditional=false,general=false"

-Term_exists Term_exists is defined as a flag that indicates if the patient actually has or had the condition.
-Any of the following modifiers would make Term_exists false:
+Term\exists Term\exists is defined as a flag that indicates if the patient actually has or had the condition.
+Any of the following modifiers would make Term\exists false: